iroochi/prediction-diseases-using-blood/README.md

 # prediction-diseases-using-blood
-Prediction of diseases using blood using three ML algorithms-ANN, Logistic Regression and SVM
+Prediction of diseases using blood using three ML algorithms-Artificial Neural Network, Logistic Regression and SVM